Jwong12345/Computer-Vision/README.md

 # Computer-Vision
-Computer Vision Projects I put together
+Computer Vision Projects I put together for assignments and to test my knowledge and skills